 Confession: my faith is pretty pragmatic.
 I’m a social scientist, a researcher; I like things I can study and observe, our brains and bodies.
 That doesn’t always leave much room for the unexplainable.

-I was raised Southern Baptist and taught that same-sex attraction was like an addiction - harmful to someone’s health yet treatable with support.
-I was taught that prayer, therapy, and support could help a gay person resist the urge to “act on one’s impulses”, by embracing one of three options:
+Then one day in 2012 the unexplainable happened.
+I was taught growing up that same-sex attraction was like an addiction - harmful yet treatable.
+I was taught that prayer and therapy could help a gay person resist the urge to “act on one’s impulses”, helping them to either:

 “I have absolute faith God can heal, and often does, from addiction, illness, and brokenness.”

-There I was, sitting in this large auditorium, in the back, listening to the same story I’d heard a hundred times before.
-In that moment, on that particular day, I had a profound experience that's difficult to put into words.
+Then something unexpected happened.
+The change wasn’t something I anticipated.
+Empathy struck like lightening.
+I was sitting in a large auditorium, in the back, listening to a story I’d heard a hundred times before.
+In that moment, on that particular day, I heard it differently.

 In the New Testament, there's a story in Acts where Peter's on a roof and God drops down a sheet with pictures of things Peter had been taught were “unclean”.
 God essentially says, “Do not call unholy what God has cleansed."
 And for me, in that moment, everything changed.

 I left that auditorium changed.
 I felt compelled to learn everything could about the scriptures in their original language, the historic context, the science of gender, love, and bonding, the health and wellness of gay Christians, etc. My goal is to provide research and information to further these conversations and foster informed empathy.

 Gena Minnix, Ph.D. is a theological educator, counselor and researcher specializing in the integration of theology and psychology.
 She teaches at the Seminary of the Southwest, and serves with her husband at an Evangelical Covenant Church in Austin, TX.